Understanding Infantilism (.org)

 Method

 Many factors prevent direct study of an AB/DL's childhood.
-For example, AB/DLs might not remember when they were potty trained, much less if they were physically and emotionally ready for it.
+For example, AB/DLs might not remember when they were toilet trained, much less if they were physically and emotionally ready for it.
 Similarly, it is difficult to objectively quantify one's own mother as smothering or distant.
 This limits the testability of many theories on how upbringing and family relations affect paraphilic infantilism or diaper fetishism.

 Results and Discussion

-Figure #1 - This bar chart compares the distribution of family size (# of children) reported by AB/DLs with expectations based on US Census
+Figure 1 - This bar chart compares the distribution of family size (# of children) reported by AB/DLs with expectations based on US Census data, compensated for birth year, but not parental

 ethnicity or education level.
-The number of AB/DLs

 AB/DL, normalized to the probability for eldest siblings from the same